Master of Energy Transition Degree

 Scholarships and Financial Aid

-• When you fill out your graduate program application please indicate if you are considering applying for financial aid.
+• When you fill out your graduate program application, you must indicate if you are considering applying for financial aid.

-• Additionally, you are encouraged to submit the Free Application for Federal Student Aid (FAFSA) (Dartmouth federal school code: 002573; US citizens only) to determine your eligibility for grants, work-study programs, and federal student loans.
+• Additionally, we encourage you to submit the Free Application for Federal Student Aid (FAFSA) (Dartmouth federal school code: 002573; US citizens only) to determine your eligibility for grants, work-study programs, and federal student loans.